 Food is abundant in and around the City of Rochester.
 There is no excuse for hunger and malnutrition yet Rochester stands at number one in childhood poverty for cities of our size.
 Local food and agriculture policy can put the power of food security and health in the hands of the people, empowering them with knowledge and resources.
 Moreover, as a city school teacher, I can attest to studies that show that a well-fed student is a more successful student.
 I support initiatives aimed at improving the way we source, consume, and dispose of our food including support for urban farms and the rezoning of vacant land to create community gardens.
 I also support the creation of a local food policy council.

 I believe that drug addiction is a disease and not a crime and we should treat it as such.
 We have lost too many of our community to this disease, and the time is overdue to take action.
-I support Safe Injection Sites (SIS) as well as other measures aimed at tackling the opioid epidemic such as increased access to Narcan and training for community members, increased access to methadone, and increased access to mental health counseling by bringing counselors into the community.
+I support Safe Injection Sites (SIS) as well as other measures aimed at tackling the opioid epidemic such as increased access to Narcan and training for community members, increased access to methadone, and increased access to mental health counseling.

 I support developing Parcel 5 into a well-programmed public space that available for the benefit of every citizen of Rochester - not simply to those who can afford it.
 I also support fully exploring alternative uses for Parcel 5 because whatever decision is made it will have a long-term impact on the quality of life and future of this city.
 It is very important that the city strongly consider all options with input from the community with ample time for debate.
 On similar parcels in other cities like Detroit and Cleveland who were facing this same dilemma, creative development has birthed public spaces that bring people together, serve as hubs for travel, and attract jobs as employers and entrepreneurs look to position themselves near consumers and services.

 Rochester has one of the highest poverty rates in the nation - this is unacceptable.
 Poverty does not exist because of one or two issues - systemic barriers trap the young, as well as the old in a cycle where lack of resources leads to an inability to strive for the life they want to be living.
 Understanding these barriers and the interconnectedness of issues is necessary if we are to make progress.
-Transportation is one such issue.
-Without accessible transportation people cannot get to work, to their doctor, get healthy food, visit schools to meet teachers or be involved in their children’s education.
+Housing and Transportation are important foundational issues.
+Without accessible transportation and stable, affordable housing people spend the majority of their income on housing and cannot get to work, to their doctor, get healthy food, visit schools to meet teachers or be involved in their children’s education.
 This in turn keeps the cycle of poverty spinning.
 The ability to access jobs, health care, healthy food, educational participation and child care is one way to start down the road of success to make Rochester a shining example of what a city can do when everyone is able to participate in its life.

-People with disabilities are an asset to the community and as your city council representative I will work to ensure that every modification is in place so that you receive the dignity and respect due every person.
-If this city is to thrive it will need the input from every person, if any aspect of city life is inaccessible I will work to make it accessible to all of us.
+People with disabilities are an asset to the community and accessibility should be seen as an investment, not an expense.
+As your city council representative I will work to ensure that every modification is in place so that you receive the dignity and respect due every person.
+If this city is to thrive it will need the input from every person.
+I will also work to make sure that every aspect of city life takes into consideration the concerns and dignity of people with disabilities, whether it’s a meeting, festival, street construction or access to services.